2000–01 Mighty Ducks of Anaheim season: Regular season

-While Selanne enjoyed much success with San Jose, the same could not be said about Anaheim as the Ducks went 2-6-3 after their five-game winning streak, which had fans and experts worried whether the deal with the Sharks was actually worth it.
-The Mighty Ducks went 11-22-5-1 in the second half with a lot of open questions about the team's future identity with longtime players Hebert, Marshall and Selanne gone.
+While Selanne enjoyed much success with San Jose, the same could not be said about Anaheim as the Ducks went 2–6–3 after their five-game winning streak, which had fans and experts worried whether the deal with the Sharks was actually worth it.
+The Mighty Ducks went 11–22–5–1 in the second half with a lot of open questions about the team's future identity with longtime players Hebert, Marshall and Selanne gone.

-The Defense was the weak link as the team allowed the second most goals in the west with 245, behind Chicago with 246.
+The defense was the weak link as the team allowed the second-most goals in the West with 245, behind Chicago with 246.
 Their goaltending was heavily effected by that, too as Guy Hebert and Dominic Roussel recorded a save percentage below .900 which was the first time in team history.
 In hopes of more scoring depth and not relying on their first line of Paul Kariya, Teemu Selanne and Steve Rucchin, the acquisitions of Andrei Nazarov and German Titov did not pay off at all as the team was at the bottom in scoring.
-Marty McInnes refound his scoring touch, Tverdovsky ranked third in team scoring, Mike Leclerc had a very good second season despite missing 28 games.
-Traverse and Nazarov were traded early in mid December as both did not live up to their expectations.
-The European youngsters showed some talent but could not fill the scoring void left by Rucchin who played only 16 games.
+Marty McInnis rediscovered his scoring touch, Tverdovsky ranked third in team scoring, Mike Leclerc had a very good second season despite missing 28 games.
+Traverse and Nazarov were traded early in mid-December as both did not live up to their expectations.
+The European youngsters showed some talent but could not fill the scoring void left by Rucchin, who played only 16 games.

-The season marked the start of a new era: in goal, the team waived goaltender Guy Hebert (the last remaining original Mighty Duck from the 1993 NHL Expansion Draft) while focusing on Jean-Sebastien Giguere as their new starter.
-Their defence lost a valuable cornerstone with Jason Marshall after 6 years.
-It also marked the breakup of one of the best two players at the time by trading Teemu Selanne to San Jose without improving the team in scoring.
+The season marked the start of a new era: in goal, the team waived goaltender Guy Hebert (the last remaining original Mighty Duck from the 1993 NHL expansion draft) while focusing on Jean-Sebastien Giguere as their new starter.
+Their defense lost a valuable cornerstone with Jason Marshall after 6 years.
+It also marked the breakup of one of the best two forward tandems at the time by trading Teemu Selanne to San Jose without improving the team in scoring.